SevenDucks/WauzCore/README.md

 ## :crown: Advanced Minecraft MMORPG Engine
 Equipment, Skills, Quests, Shops, Dungeons, Bosses, Pets, Achievements and much more!

-There currently isn't a full stable version for your own server, but with the new module system, you can implement partial features of the engine in your own plugins.
+With the new module system, you can implement partial features of the engine in your own plugins.
 It requires you to run the same server version as the engine and at least moderate programming skills.

 To get started, download the newest package from GitHub and put the .jar in your server's plugin folder and in the dependencies of your own plugin.
 Create a [Server Configuration](./examples/Server.yml) under plugins/WauzCore/Server.yml and remove the "main" and any other module you don't want to use from the list.
 With the main module disabled, you can savely remove any configuration option below the modules section and don't have to worry about your server trying to connect to Delseyria.
 The documentation of all usable modules can be found below.